Adrodoc/claiming-heads/README.md

 By removing this head the area becomes unprotected again.

 ### How to Claim an Area for Multiple Owners?
 This is really easy.
-Just take both heads into your inventory.
-Then claim an area with your own head first, and then place the other head on top of yours.
+Just take both heads into your inventory, then claim an area with your own head first, and finally place the other head on top of yours.

 ### How to Get a Claiming Head?
 #### By Command